 Who is Marian Vajda?

-Marian Vajda, a former ATP tour professional player, is the long-time coach of world No. 1 men’s player Novak Djokovic.
+Marian Vajda, a former ATP tour professional player, was the long-time coach of men’s world No 1 Novak Djokovic.
 Vajda was born on March 24, 1965, which makes him 56 years old.

 When did Vajda start coaching Novak Djokovic?

 Vajda began coaching Djokovic from 2006.
 The pair worked together until 2017, at which point they parted ways.
-They reunited in 2018 and have been working together since.
+They reunited in 2018.
 Vajda won the award for best coach by the Olympic Committee of Serbia in both 2010 and 2011, and was named the ATP Coach of the Year in 2018.

 Speaking after Djokovic’s win at Roland-Garros in June 2021, Vajda gave some insights into what he admires about Djokovic.
 “Everything.
 I am really pleased and admiring his approach always.
 He’s absolutely professional.
 He’s putting himself like more under pressure on practices.
 He wants to really improve over every element of his game.
 This is amazing.
 I really admire that, that he wants to be better and better.
 I remember as a player, I always wanted to be, as well, to develop my game, but I couldn’t.
 In some moment I had limits.
 Looks like Novak still see the game, his game, at the level that he can really go much farther, improve on serve, backhand, overall game, volleys.
 This makes me so happy as a coach.
 I really appreciate that approach to his practices, behind-the-scenes tennis.
 It allows him to be always the best at the Grand Slams.”

-Is Vajda the only coach of Novak Djokovic?
+Is Vajda still the coach of Novak Djokovic?

-Djokovic is currently coached by Marian Vajda and former Wimbledon champion Goran Ivanisevic.
+Former Wimbledon champion Goran Ivanisevic, who has been part of his team since 2019, is now his lone coach.
 From December 2013 to 2016, Vajda had worked alongside German tennis legend Boris Becker to coach Djokovic.